The Doctor of Philosophy Program in History

 Geographic Major Field (30 hours)

 Upon entering the program, all doctoral students must first declare their Geographic Major Field from among the three fields listed below.
 Each geographic field requires a sequence of courses designed to provide the student with the necessary background for teaching competence in the entire breadth of the geographic field.
+In time, after the geographic field is chosen, students and their Faculty Advisor will choose two Fields of Emphasis which better reflect specific concentrations within their Geographic Major Field.
+Students incorporate these two Fields of Emphasis into their other two doctoral fields (see below) to create a four-field doctoral course of study.

 Those students who choose U.S. history as their Major Geographic Field must take History 6311: Readings in American History to 1877 and History 6312: Readings in American History since 1877.